Switching From an Interest Only to a Repayment Mortgage

 Sell another property

-If you have more than one property you may be able to sell one of them to raise the funds to get out of your interest-only mortgage.
+If you own more than one property, you may be able to sell one of them to raise the funds to pay off your interest-only mortgage.

 Equity release

-If you are aged 50 or over and have sufficient equity in your property, you may want to consider an equity release product.
-This could enable you to take a lump sum and pay off your existing interest-only loan with no monthly payments due until you pass away or move into long term care.
+If you are 50 or over and have sufficient equity in your property, you may want to consider an equity release product.
+This could enable you to take a lump sum and pay off your existing interest-only loan with no monthly payments due until you pass away or move into long-term care.

 You should always seek an independent broker to ensure impartial advice.
-Whilst equity release suits some homeowners, it can be a very expensive way to borrow and can have a significant impact on the inheritance you leave behind.
+Whilst equity release suits some homeowners, it can be a very expensive way to borrow and can significantly impact the inheritance you leave behind.

 We're so confident in our service, we guarantee it.